-We’re constantly being urged to innovate, but frankly, in a world of venture capital, nanotechnology, medical advances, and big R&D budgets – none of which nonprofits have access to on a regular basis – that constant drumbeat of “innovate…innovate…innovate” can feel more than a little intimidating – it can even seem impossible.
+Associations are constantly being urged to innovate, but frankly, in a world of generative AI, venture capital, nanotechnology, medical advances, and big R&D budgets – none of which we have access to on a regular basis – that constant drumbeat of “innovate…innovate…innovate” can feel more than a little intimidating.
+It can even seem impossible.

-The thing is, your association is never going to be Apple (hell, Apple might not be Apple after visionary founder Steve Jobs is no longer on the scene).
+The thing is, your association is never going to be Apple or Amazon.
 And that’s OK.
 You don’t have to change the world for everyone to have an impact on someone.

-So as a community, if we’re not going to discover an abundant, non-carbon-based, renewable energy source or find the cure for AIDS or bring peace to the Middle East or create the next iGottaHaveIt device, what can we do?
+So if the association community is unlikely to discover an abundant, non-carbon-based, renewable energy source or find the cure for cancer or bring peace to the Middle East or create the next iGottaHaveIt device, what can we do?
 Where is our ground for innovation?

 It’s right under our noses: membership and volunteerism – the two things we, as a community, can lay claim to owning.

-I posted about this earlier this spring, but I think the current association model, particularly as relates to membership and volunteering, is an artifact of its creation by the Boomers.
-Membership is often a one-size-fits-all prospect, with lots of “community good” stuff, well, stuffed in there, whether or not the individual member wants it or wants to support it.
-That lets us get away with pricing at least some of our offerings below what they actually cost us to produce, artificially inflating demand, which in turn, makes it hard to kill things that should die.
+It seems to me that the current association model, particularly as relates to membership and volunteering, is an artifact of its creation by the Boomers.
+Membership is often a one-size-fits-all prospect, with lots of “good of the order” stuff, well, stuffed in there, whether or not a given member wants it or wants to support it.
+That lets us get away with pricing at least some of our offerings below what they actually cost us to produce, artificially inflating demand, which in turn, makes it hard to kill things that maybe should die.

 We need to be thinking seriously, innovating seriously, about how that affects the membership model NOW.
 Hell, we needed to start thinking about this yesterday.

 Associations, and nonprofits more generally, REQUIRE volunteers to operate.
-But if we can’t innovate around what we offer and our expectations and put together a model that fits with what GenX and the Millennials are looking for, there will be no one to fill those seats.
+But if we can’t innovate around what we offer and our expectations and put together a model that fits with the realities of life in 2024, there will be no one to do those jobs.

 I don't want to steal my own thunder (all right, maybe more of a base drum or even just a loud thwack) but Jamie Notter's post today made me do some thinking and I have a half-written post that will go on Acronym at some point.
 One of the things in that post will be the idea of forcing yourself to consider what your organization would possibly look like in a postdues scenario.